-Through March 31, 2020, iStar purchased 3.9 million shares of the Company's common stock for \$96.4 million, at an average cost of \$24.95 per share, pursuant to 10b5-1 plans (the "10b5-1 Plans") in accordance with Rules 10b5-1 and 10b-18 under the Securities and Exchange Act of 1934, as amended, under which it could buy shares of the Company's common stock in the open market.
-As of March 31, 2020, iStar owned 65.4% of the Company's common stock; however, its discretionary voting power is limited to 41.9% as a result of limitations on its voting power contained in a stockholder's agreement entered into in connection with its purchase of the Investor Units.
+From the completion of the Company's initial public offering through June 30, 2020, iStar purchased 3.9 million shares of the Company's common stock for \$96.4 million, at an average cost of \$24.95 per share, pursuant to 10b5-1 plans (the "10b5-1 Plans") in accordance with Rules 10b5-1 and 10b-18 under the Securities and Exchange Act of 1934, as amended, under which it could buy shares of the Company's common stock in the open market.
+As of June 30, 2020, iStar owned 65.4% of the Company's common stock; however, its discretionary voting power is limited to 41.9% as a result of limitations on its voting power contained in a stockholder's agreement entered into in connection with its purchase of the Investor Units.

 Equity Plans-During the third quarter 2018, the Company adopted an equity incentive plan providing for grants of interests (called "CARET Units") in a subsidiary of the Operating Partnership intended to constitute profits interests within the meaning of relevant Internal Revenue Service guidance.
 The Company's shareholders approved the plan in the second quarter of 2019.
 Grants under the plan are subject to graduated vesting based on time and hurdles of the Company's common stock price.
 Once a particular stock price hurdle is met, a portion of the awards become vested, but remain subject to being forfeited, in part, if additional time-based service conditions are not satisfied.
 The awards generally entitle plan participants to cash distributions of up to 15%, in the aggregate, of the capital appreciation above the Company's investment basis on its Ground Lease assets received upon the sale of a Ground Lease, the sale of a combined property and certain non-recourse mortgage debt refinancings of a Ground Lease.
 The Company owns the remaining 85% of the CARET Units.
-As of March 31, 2020, all stock price hurdles were achieved.
-As a result, 25% of each outstanding award is now fully vested while the remaining 75% of each award will become vested upon satisfaction of continuing service conditions.
+As of June 30, 2020, all stock price hurdles were achieved and 28% of each outstanding award is now fully vested while the remaining 72% of each award will become vested upon satisfaction of continuing service conditions.
 At the time of plan adoption, awards with an aggregate fair value of \$1.4 million were granted to the Company's independent directors and employees of the Manager and will be recognized over a period of four years.
 In February 2020 and March 2020, the Company granted awards with an aggregate grant date fair value of \$0.5 million and \$0.1 million, respectively, to employees of the Manager.
 The awards granted in February 2020 will cliff vest in December 2022 and the awards granted in March 2020 will vest over three years upon satisfaction of continuing service conditions.
-During the three months ended March 31, 2020 and 2019, the Company recognized \$0.1 million and \$0.1 million, respectively, in expense from CARET Units and
+During the six months ended June 30, 2020 and 2019, the Company recognized \$0.2 million and \$0.2 million, respectively, in expense from CARET Units and it is recorded